-Dealing With The Breach Of A Car Warranty?
+Dealing With A Breach Of Your Car’s Warranty?

-While it is not required that auto manufacturers provide a written warranty, if a warranty is given in writing, it must comply with a number of criteria.
+It is not required that auto manufacturers provide a written warranty.
+But if a warranty is given in writing, it must comply with a number of criteria.
 When provided with a warranty, if you have questions about your rights or believe the warranty has been breached, it is essential to get in touch with an attorney who has experience handling these types of cases.

 At Waddell Law Firm LLC, in Kansas City, Missouri, we are on the side of the consumer.
 Having years of experience handling all types of consumer law cases, including auto dealer fraud and other consumer fraud, we understand the frustration that consumers feel when they have been deceived.
 We are committed to fighting for your rights and seeing that justice is done.

-For a warranty to be valid, it must include the below criteria and more:
+For a warranty to be valid, it must include the following criteria and more:

 - The warranty is in writing

-- Warranty must have details of terms and conditions, which includes any situations in which the warranty becomes void and how long the warranty is good for.
+- The warranty must have details of terms and conditions, which include any situations in which the warranty becomes void and how long the warranty is good for

 - The warranty document must be available to the buyer for review before the transaction is completed or finalized

-- Specific language stating whether the warranty is full or limited.
+- There is specific language stating whether the warranty is full or limited

 When the above parts of the warranty are not included, the dealer attempts to modify the stated terms or other fraudulent actions are taken with regard to the warranty, a breach of warranty case may be appropriate.